OpenNebula/docs/source/installation_and_configuration/authentication/fireedge.rst

 |fireedge_2fa_auth|

-.. important:: To activate this option it is necessary to go to :ref:`Sunstone <suns_auth>`
+.. important:: This option needs to be activated per user, and it is necessary to use legacy Sunstone to perform this activation  :ref:`link <suns_auth>`

 .. |fireedge_remote_login| image:: /images/fireedge_login_remote.png
 .. |fireedge_2fa_auth| image:: /images/fireedge_login_2fa.png